 The area of the Site where waste disposal occurred covers approximately 170 acres, consisting of 140 acres of landfill with a layer of waste material (18 feet or less in thickness) overlying native soil and an approximately 30-acre area adjacent to the landfill with isolated areas of debris scattered on the ground surface, but with no buried waste, referred to as the Surface Debris Area.
-The landfill was used for disposal of municipal waste from Chatham Township and nearby municipalities from the 1930s to approximately 1968.
+The landfill was used for disposal of municipal and other waste from households and businesses in Chatham Township and nearby municipalities from the 1930s to approximately 1968.
 Landfilled materials are generally consistent with typical municipal solid waste expected within a landfill that operated during this period.
 Evidence of potential industrial waste, identified based on visual observations and analytical results, was observed at three isolated areas, comprising only a small proportion of the total volume of waste disposed of at the landfill.
 The landfill is covered in some areas by a thin layer of soil and/or vegetation, and in others the waste is visible at the surface.
 Historical operations of the landfill included the application of pesticides for mosquito and rodent control on the landfill and the surrounding area.

 Of the 170 acres that comprise the landfill and the Surface Debris Area, approximately 100 acres of the landfill and the 30-acre Surface Debris Area are on land owned by the Trust created by the Last Will and Testament of Angelo J. Miele (Miele Trust).
-Approximately 35 acres of the landfill are on land that is part of the Great Swamp National Wildlife Refuge (GSNWR) which is owned by the United States and operated by the United States Fish and Wildlife Service (USFWS).
+Approximately 35 acres of the landfill are on land federally designated as a wilderness area that is part of the Great Swamp National Wildlife Refuge (GSNWR) owned by the United States and managed by the United States Fish and Wildlife Service (USFWS).
 Approximately 5 acres of the northeastern portion of the landfill are on land owned by the Green Village Fire Department (GVFD).
 The GVFD property also includes a Baseball Field and Shooting Range.
 Based on the results of the Remedial Investigation (RI) activities, the Baseball Field and Shooting Range were found to be outside the landfill boundary and are not impacted by the waste materials.
 A small portion of the Surface Debris Area, approximately 4,000 square feet, extends on to an adjacent property currently owned by David M. Bakunas, Trustee.

 The Site is located at the southern end of Britten Road in the Green Village portion of Chatham Township.
 Green Village is a scenic, rural village oriented along Green Village Road.
 Green Village Road is a 2-lane (one in each direction) county road with residential and limited commercial development on each side.
 Britten Road intersects Green Village Road and is primarily residential.
 Britten Road is approximately 1.5 lanes wide and is the only road that provides access to the Site.
 The Site is approximately 5.5 miles from the nearest major road, State Route 24, and is accessible only by driving through residential and commercial areas of Chatham.

-Wetlands and flood hazard areas (FHAs) occupy the adjacent areas to the east, south, and west of the Site and portions of the landfill itself.
-Areas on and adjacent to the landfill provide habitat for native mammals, fish, amphibians, and reptiles, including the endangered bog turtle, Indiana bat, and blue-spotted salamander.
+Wetlands and flood hazard areas (FHAs) largely in the GSNWR wilderness areas occupy the adjacent areas to the east, south, and west of the Site and portions of the landfill itself.
+The wilderness area on and adjacent to the landfill provide habitat for native mammals, fish, amphibians, and reptiles, including the endangered bog turtle, Indiana bat, and blue-spotted salamander.